 This has an amazing array of reviews on Wikicamps, and we were very much looking forward to our stay.

 We had a massive day, driving from Lee and Jennies near the Daly River about 730km away, with a stop in Katherine for fuel and to fill our stomachs.
+After spending a couple of weeks exploring Litchfield National Park, and staying at some remote camp sites including Koolpin Gorge it was time to move on.

 Getting to Zebra Rock Mine